bengongon97/VideoPlayerWithVideoKit/README.md

     9. Synchronize the project.

 ## Sample Code
-    HMS Video Kit Codelab code uses the Client structure in the project.The following describes methods in the Client structure.
+    HMS Video Kit Codelab code contains many functions to implement many features.
+Following is a summary of some crucial methods.

     1) Initiliaze WisePlayerFactory instance.
-    You can obtain the initialized WisePlayerFactory instance using the initialize method in the WisePlayerInit object.
+    You can obtain the initialized WisePlayerFactory instance using the companion object.
-    Code location src/main/java/com.dtse.videokitcodelab/WisePlayerInit.kt
+    Code location src/main/java/com.hms.codelab.videokit.videoPlayerWithVideoKit/VideoKitApplication.kt

     2) Create WisePlayer instance
     You can obtain the initialized Wise Player instance using the createPlayer method in the WisePlayerInit object.
-    Code location  src/main/java/com.dtse.videokitcodelab/WisePlayerInit.kt
+    Code location  src/main/java/com.hms.codelab.videokit.videoPlayerWithVideoKit/PlayActivity.kt

     3) Playing Single Video Url
-    You can play a video by specfying a video Url.
+    You can play a video by specifying a video Url.
+It is located in the options menu.
-    Code location src/main/java/com.dtse.videokitcodelab/ui/main/MainActivity.kt

-    4) Playing Multiple Video Urls
-    You can play a video by specfying multiple video Urls.
-    Code location src/main/java/com.dtse.videokitcodelab/ui/main/MainActivity.kt
+    Code location src/main/java/com.hms.codelab.videokit.videoPlayerWithVideoKit/PlayActivity.kt

-    5) Using FrameLayout in the UI
+    4) Using FrameLayout in the UI
     Videos can only be displayed if the FrameLayout is created in the xml.
-    Code location src/main/res/layout/activity_player.xml
+    Code location src/main/res/layout/activity_play.xml

-    6) Using Only Audio Mode
-    Only audio can be listened by adjusting the Wise Player's play mode settings.
+    5) Using Only Audio Mode and Many Other Video Kit Features Only audio can be listened by adjusting the Wise Player's play mode settings.
+Also, other features are located in the same place: Options Menu.
-    Code location src/main/java/com.dtse.videokitcodelab/ui/player/PlayerActivity.kt
+    Code location src/main/java/com.hms.codelab.videokit.videoPlayerWithVideoKit/PlayActivity.kt

-    7) Video Rewinding and Forwarding Options Displaying videos can be rewound or forwarded with the Wise Player's seek feature.
+    6) Video Rewinding and Forwarding Options Displaying videos can be rewound or forwarded with the Wise Player's seek feature.
-    Code location src/main/java/com.dtse.videokitcodelab/ui/player/PlayerActivity.kt
+    Code location src/main/java/com.hms.codelab.videokit.videoPlayerWithVideoKit/PlayActivity.kt

 ##  License
     HMS Video Kit Codelab is licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).